DED-Zlodey/McpEndpointsTools/McpEndpointsTools/README.md

 Under the hood, MCP Endpoints Tools uses the [Model Context Protocol C# SDK](https://github.com/modelcontextprotocol/csharp-sdk "Model Context Protocol C# SDK") for working with tools.

+> [!NOTE]
+> This project is in alpha version!
+Various errors are possible.
+Please write to the issue for errors and suggestions on library expansion.

 ## Description